Erna Magnúsdóttir Ph.D.

 Previously she held internships at the World Agroforestry Centre as well as the Kenya Wildlife Service veterinary services department where she amongst other things participated in the Barcode of Wildlife Project Kenya with the objective of improving wildlife forensics in Kenya.

-Birgit is pursuing her BS project in Molecular Biotechnology in our laboratory as an Erasmus exchange student.
-She is aiming to finish her degree from FH Campus Wien - The University of Applied sciences in Vienna in June of 2017.
-She is studying the effects of Waldenström's macroglobulinemia chemotherapy drugs on transcription factor expression.
+Birgit is completed her BS project in Molecular Biotechnology in our laboratory as an Erasmus exchange student from FH Campus Wien - The University of Applied sciences in Vienna during the spring semester of 2017.
+He work involved a study of the effects of Waldenström's macroglobulinemia chemotherapy drugs on transcription factor expression.

 Kristján Hólm Grétarsson